BIGJRA/BIGJRA.github.io/rejuv.md

     -   Calm Mind

 This one honestly isn’t too bad, but her team does make good use of the field.
-Her Mega Alakazam will outspeed most Pokémon and its field boosted Psychic is brutal, so you want to find some way to outspeed and one shot it.
+Her Mega Alakazam will outspeed most Pokemon and its field boosted Psychic is brutal, so you want to find some way to outspeed and one shot it.
 Watch out for the Assault Vest pair - they can eat up super-effective moves easily and hit back with wide coverage.
 If you’ve